GaetanBenoitDev/metaMDBG/README.md

 > [!IMPORTANT]
 > 31/07/2024:
 > MetaMDBG is in version 1.0: it can now handle nanopore R10.4+ data.
-Is it available on bioconda!
+It is available on bioconda!
 > * Added minimizer-space correction step
 > * MetaMDBG parameters changed (options now use explicit names)
 > * Contig information format changed in final assemblty fasta file (see Readme - "Contig information")